emqx/eip/active/0021-transfer-files-over-mqtt.md

 * FTP and HTTP servers usually struggle to keep up with large number of simultaneous bandwidth-intensive connections
 * packet loss or reconnect forces clients to restart the transfer
-* devices which already talk MQTT need to integrate with one more SDK, address authenticaion and authorization, and potentially go through an additional round of security audit
+* devices which already talk MQTT need to integrate with one more SDK, address authentication and authorization, and potentially go through an additional round of security audit

 Known cases of device-to-cloud file transfer: